eliasbaixas/openai-openapi-rb/docs/FilesApi.md

 require 'time'
 require 'openai-openapi-rb'
 # setup authorization
-OpenaiOpenapiRb.configure do |config|
+OpenAiApi.configure do |config|
   # Configure Bearer authorization: ApiKeyAuth
   config.access_token = 'YOUR_BEARER_TOKEN'
 end

-api_instance = OpenaiOpenapiRb::FilesApi.new
+api_instance = OpenAiApi::FilesApi.new
 file = File.new('/path/to/some/file') # File | The File object (not file name) to be uploaded. purpose = 'fine-tune' # String | The intended purpose of the uploaded file.
 Use \\\"fine-tune\\\" for [Fine-tuning](/docs/api-reference/fine-tuning) and \\\"assistants\\\" for [Assistants](/docs/api-reference/assistants) and [Messages](/docs/api-reference/messages).
 This allows us to validate the format of the uploaded file is correct for fine-tuning.